 - Look out for the most relevant solution for the error

-I personally prefer the StackOverflow answers compared to any other forums.
+I prefer the StackOverflow answers compared to any other forums.
 StackOverflow is the ocean of solutions for developers and online issues.
 90% of my problems are solved in StackOverFlow answers.

 Using Specific Support forum